Mohsem35/AWS-CCP-Certification-Study/README.md

 _What is the easiest way for a customer on the AWS Basic Support plan to increase service limits?_

 Open a service limit increase support case via email.

+_Q: Which cost management tool allows you to view costs from the past 12 months, current detailed costs, and forecasts costs for up to 3 months?_

+AWS Cost Explorer

+_Q: Which service provides public and private certificates for free?_

+Certificate Manager

+_Q: Which features of AWS reduce your total cost of ownership (TCO)?_

+- Elastic computing
+- Pay-as-you-go pricing model
+- Multi-tenancy